HugoPhibbs/SmartObjectLibrary/specs.md

 The advantage of wrapping an IFC product is that it is an easy interface to other components of the app - providing clean abstractions (e.g. for an API).

+Need to have the capability to add meta-data in form of description/units/constraints etc - perhaps IFC has affordances for this.

 ### Serialisation

 SmartProduct should be stored as IFC objects.
 The idea being that if you can do this, then you can easily export and